 Various tumors can be found in the uterus, most of which are usually benign.
 Among the most important are:

 - Uterine fibroids

-- are masses of muscle tissue that are generated around the uterus.
+- masses of muscle tissue that are generated around the uterus.
 Occasionally they may appear on the cervix.
 Specifically, they occur in the smooth muscle tissue cells of the myometrium (the muscular layer of the uterus).

 - Uterine polyps